mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 > Login Succeeded
 ```

-It is important to note that the container registry service is at **ghcr.io** , we will use this host later when we tag and publish our container.
+It is important to note that the container registry service is at **ghcr.io**; we use this host later when we tag and publish our container.

 Step1: Creating the container